SAEONData/elastic-search-agent/README.md

 * field/value pairs: provide any number of fields with the search value
 * "fields": limit output to only fields given in this comma separated list
 * "sort": sort results by the given field in ascending order
+* "from": from date
+* "to": to date
+* "size": number of results, default is 100

 ### OAI - Protocal for Metadata Harverting
 See more details here (http://www.openarchives.org/pmh)